All Episodes

 Hell no, H2O.

-I remember the movie.
+I remember the most.

-The best edition of the devil went down to Georgia in the history of mankind is on that bar in that movie.
+The best edition of The Devil Went Down to Georgia in the history of mankind is on that bar in that movie.

-Um but that's one of their songs.
+That's one of their songs.

 I want to know.

-That don't include the bar.
+I have plans this weekend that don't include the bar.

-Oh, you have plans this you have a date this weekend.
+You have a date this weekend.

 Yes.